 Rev. Irene Monroe: The precedent for same-sex marriage was set by an African American woman named Mildred Loving (1942-2008 ) who I am honoring as one of my sheroes for Black History Month.

-Rev. Irene Monroe: Too many of us keep the n-word alive.
-It also allows Americans to become unconscious and numb in the use and abuse of the power and currency this racial epithet still wields.
+Rev. Irene Monroe: As Americans we cannot become unconscious and numb to the use and abuse of the power and currency the “n-word” racial epithet still has in our society.

 Irene Monroe: Just as lesbian, gay, bisexual and transgender people transformed the pejorative term “queer” into a positive word of self-reference, Christians transformed the word “Christian” into one of self-reverence.

 Rev. Irene Monroe: Some see the war on Christmas as an assault on Christianity.
 It feels to these Christian holiday revelers that the country, in its effort to be politically correct, is moving toward religious intolerance.

 Rev. Irene Monroe: While the number of cases across the globe will continue to decline and possibly eradicate the disease as the U.N hopefully predicts, we as African Americans we’ll not protect ourselves from this epidemic as long as we continue to think of HIV/AIDS as a gay disease.

 Rev. Irene Monroe: It is in the spirit of our connected struggles against discrimination that we can all stand on a solid rock that rests on a multicultural foundation for a true and honest Thanksgiving.